Women Making Waves

 Episode 25

-and Kerry Daynes, a Consultant Forensic Psychologist and author who has been involved in high profile criminal cases;
+In this episode we meet Sharon Allen OBE, CEO of Arthur Rank Hospice; and Kerry Daynes, a Consultant Forensic Psychologist and author who has been involved in high profile criminal cases;

 Episode 24